Eeems-Org/remarkable.guide/src/guide/access/ssh.rst

 Connecting over Wifi
 --------------------

 When your device is connected to Wifi, you can connect to it with SSH using the IP address(es) assigned by your router.
+Replace ``<ip-address>`` in the following command with a valid IP Address for your device.
 See `Finding Your Device Password and IP Addresses`_ for information on how to find the IP address.

 .. code-block:: shell

-  ssh root@192.168.0.x
+  ssh root@<ip-address>

 Depending on your network configuration, your reMarkable may also be available via hostname like ``remarkable``, ``remarkable.local``, or ``remarkable.lan``.